Reduction of Chemical Reaction Networks with Approximate Conservation Laws: Introduction

-The topic of approximate conservation has a broad interest and has been related to approximate symmetry, widely studied in classical and quantum mechanics.
-Referring to the broad range of phenomena in physics, from nuclear forces to gravitation, having {\em near symmetry}, R. Feynman concludes that ``God made the laws only nearly symmetrical so that we should not be jealous of His perfection'' \cite{feynman1963}.
+\cor{The topic of conservation laws has a broad interest and its relation to symmetry was widely studied in classical and quantum mechanics (see Noether's theorems \cite{noether1918invarianten}).} Referring to the broad range of phenomena in physics, from nuclear forces to gravitation, having {\em near symmetry}, R. Feynman concludes that ``God made the laws only nearly symmetrical so that we should not be jealous of His perfection'' \cite{feynman1963}.
 Approximate continuous symmetries (Lie-B\"acklund symmetries) were studied for differential equations with or without a Lagrangian (see \cite{baikov1988approximate} and \cite{kara1999approximate}, respectively).
-Beyond their utility in the theory of regular and singular perturbations, these symmetries can be used to gain insight into the dynamics of complex systems.
-Approximate conservation laws, valid for certain concentrations and not valid for other concentrations of biochemical species, imply that the same biochemical system can have multiple behaviors depending on the internal or external stimuli.
+Beyond their utility in the theory of regular and singular perturbations, \cor{exact and approximate} symmetries can be used to gain insight into the dynamics of complex \cor{chemical reaction networks.} Approximate conservation laws, valid for certain concentrations and not valid for other concentrations of biochemical species, imply that the same biochemical system can have multiple behaviors depending on the internal or external stimuli.
 In biology, ``imperfect'' conservation allows living systems to be flexible, to evolve and adapt to changes of the environment.
 This also leads to multiple dynamical phenomena: slow metastable states, bifurcations in the fast dynamics of the system and itineracy when the system switches from one metastable state to another \cite{gr08,auger2008aggregation,rabinovich2008transient}.